gliderkite/sr-cache/README.md

 # sr-cache

-A periodic self-rehydrating cache.
+A periodic asynchronous self-rehydrating cache.

 ## Overview

-The goal of this little project is to show step by step how to write a small and basic Rust implementation of a periodic self-rehydrating cache, where the user has access to two APIs that resemble a [HashMap][1] and allow to:
+The goal of this little project is to show step by step how to write a small and basic Rust implementation of a periodic self-rehydrating cache, where the user has access to two main APIs that resemble a [HashMap][1] and allow to:
 - Insert a key-value pair along with:
     - Time To Live (TTL): interval of time after which the value is evicted from the cache.
 It effectively represents our simple cache replacement policy.
-    - Update interval: interval of time after which (if the TTL has not yet expired) to call an asynchronous function that will allow to update the value stored in the cache.
+    - Update interval: interval of time after which, if the TTL has not yet expired, to call an asynchronous function that will allow to update the value stored in the cache.
     - The asynchronous update function.
 - Get the most recent value associated with a given key.

 This kind of caching mechanism can be useful when we need to work with data that can be retrieved concurrently and doesn't change very often.
-As an example, throughout this article we will work with a cache where we are going to store the prices of electronic components, which can be retrieved by querying the web servers of 3rd party manufacturers via HTTP calls.
+As an example, throughout this article we will work with a cache where we are going to store the price of electronic components, which can be retrieved by querying the web servers of 3rd party manufacturers via HTTP calls.

 ## The asynchronous runtime